 The length L of the IPMC actuators is one of the parameters of the model.
-According to the equations (22), (13) and (14) the transient behavior of the IPMC actuators is different in for the actuators having different length.
-The transient bending movement of a shorter actuator is not just similar to the first part of the longer one.
-In order to compare the transient bending behavior of the actuators of different lengths, we recorded some experiments of the bending movement of a strip of an IPMC, cut it shorter, and repeated the experiment.
+According to Equations (13), (14), and (22), the transient behavior of the IPMC actuators is different for the actuators having different length.
+The transient flexion of a shorter actuator is not just similar to the first part of the longer one.
+In order to compare the behavior of the actuators of different lengths, we recorded some experiments of the flexion of a strip of an IPMC, cut it shorter, and repeated the experiment.
 This method ensures that the electrical parameters of the strips are the same.
+The IPMC material used in these experiments is the Sample 3.

-The driving signal of the is a 2V rectangular pulse for all the experiments.
-The overlays of a series of frames are represented in Figure 18.
-It is clearly visible that the bending of the long actuator is inert and weak (Figure 18-A), while the bending of the the free tip of the almost twice shorter actuator (Figure 18-C) is much sharper and higher.
+For all experiments, the driving signal of the IPMC is a 2V rectangular pulse.
+The overlays of a series of frames are represented in Figure 16.
+It is clearly visible that the bending of the long actuator is inert and weak (Figure 16(a)), while the bending of the free tip of the almost twice shorter actuator (Figure 16(c)) is much sharper and higher.